Rod Milburn: Later life

 Milburn finally retired from athletics in 1983.
 Milburn was appointed the head track coach at Southern University in Baton Rouge, Louisiana in 1984 by his old college coach, Dick Hill.
 When Hill left Southern University in 1987, his replacement did not renew Milburn's contract.

 Milburn struggled after this and took a job as a utility crewman at a paper and pulp mill of the Georgia-Pacific Corporation in Port Hudson, Louisiana: it was while working at this plant that Milburn died after falling into a tank containing a sodium chlorate solution.

 His death came as a huge shock to a track and field community that vividly remembered his achievements on the track.
 At his funeral, a message of condolence from President Bill Clinton and his wife, Hilary, was read.

 For Milburn, it was a great misfortune that his best years came at a time when it was impossible for even an Olympic champion to earn a good living from track: by running professionally, he had made himself ineligible to defend his Olympic title in 1976, and was then denied a chance to run in the 1980 Olympics by the 1980 Olympics boycott even when his eligibility for entry was reinstated.
 In the end, a court injunction allowing the former professional athletes to run at the Olympic Trials came too late for Milburn to compete.

 Milburn was honoured as one of Louisiana's top 50 athletes of the 20th Century by Sports Illustrated. and in 1988 was inducted into the Louisiana Sports Hall of Fame.

 Rankings

-Milburn was ranked among the best in the USA and the world in the 110 m hurdles, in two periods separated by his time on the professional athletics circuit, according to the votes of the experts of Track and Field News.
+Milburn was ranked among the best in the US and the world in the 110 m hurdles, in two periods separated by his time on the professional athletics circuit, according to the votes of the experts of Track and Field News.